"I just love it": Young businesswoman slays as both makeup artist and farmer

-Multi-Talented Eastern Cape Farmer and Makeup Passionate About Both Fields: “I Just Love It”
+Multi-Talented Eastern Cape Farmer and Makeup Artist Passionate About Both Fields: “I Just Love It”

 - A hard-working businesswoman in the Eastern Cape province is hustling ardently with her various endeavours